Adversarial score matching and improved sampling for image generation: Conclusion

 \section{Conclusion}

 We proposed Consistent Annealed Sampling as an alternative to Annealed Langevin Sampling, which ensures the expected geometric progression of the noise and brings the final samples closer to the data manifold.
-We showed how to extract the expected denoised sample and how to use it to bring the final Langevin samples even closer to the data manifold.
+We showed how to extract the expected denoised sample and how to use it to further improve the final Langevin samples.
 We proposed a hybrid approach between GAN and score matching.
 With experiments on synthetic and standard image datasets; we showed that these approaches generally improved the quality/diversity of the generated samples.

 We found equal diversity (coverage of all 1000 modes) for the adversarial and non-adversarial variant of the difficult StackedMNIST problem.
 Since we also observed better performance (from lower FIDs) in our other adversarial models trained on images, we conclude that making score matching adversarial increases the quality of the samples without decreasing diversity.
 These findings imply that score matching performs better than most GANs and on-par with state-of-the-art GANs.
 Furthermore, our results suggest that hybrid methods, combining multiple generative techniques together, are a very promising direction to pursue.

 As future work, these models should be scaled to larger batch sizes on high-resolution images, since GANs have been shown to produce outstanding high-resolution images at very large batch sizes (2048 or more).
-Contrastive learning \citep{hadsell2006dimensionality, chen2020simple} is a promising technique that has been shown to improve the quality of images in GANs \citep{zhao2020differentiable}; this technique could be used with adversarial score matching to capture more realistic features with the score network.
+We also plan to further study the theoretical properties of CAS by considering its corresponding stochastic differential equation.